How To Prep Your Fireplace For The First Fire Of The Season

 Time spent around the fireplace is all about togetherness — from playing board games to snuggling with the family pet.
-Before you and your family gather around the hearth, use this checklist to ensure it’s an enjoyable, and safe time for everyone.
+Before you and your family gather around the hearth, use this checklist to ensure you're armed with the know-how to safely light a fire in a fireplace and create an enjoyable, and safe time for everyone.

 Safety first.
 Be sure you’ve installed smoke detectors and carbon monoxide detectors — and make sure they’re in working condition by testing them monthly.